Taian Shandong, China Travel Guide

 From Tianwai Village, dedicated tourist buses continue up to Zhongtianmen (中天门), the mid-way point on the mountain.

-Tai'a Railway Station, Tai'a North Railway Station, and major city squares are connection points.
+Tai'a Rail Depot, Tai'a North Railway Station, and major city squares are connection points.

-Public buses may not be fully accessible for mobility needs.
-Taxis or ride-sharing may be more convenient.
+Public buses could have limited accessibility for mobility needs.
+Cabs or ride-sharing-sharing might be more convenient.

-Use Baidu Maps or Amap for real-time bus info.
+Use Baidu Maps navigation or Amap for real-time bus info.
 Carry small change for cash payments.

 Not practical.
 Chinese driving license required.
 IDP not accepted.
 Complex process.